ganapativs/puppeteer-warc/README.md

 ## Installation

-1. Clone the repository:
+1. **Clone the repository**: This step involves downloading the project files to your local machine.

    ```bash
    git clone https://github.com/ganapativs/puppeteer-warc.git
    cd puppeteer-warc
    ```

-2. Install the necessary dependencies:
+2. **Install the necessary dependencies**: This command will install all the required Node.js packages specified in the `package.json` file.

    ```bash
    npm install